 Online Writing Tutors (Graduate only)

-The Graduate School offers writing tutoring in several formats:
+The Graduate School offers writing tutoring in two formats:

 - Writing tutors housed in specific tutoring classrooms within LEO

 - Access from classrooms to the Effective Writing Center

 Student/mentor interaction works the same way for both formats, giving you the option to

 - Leave your work in an assignment folder for the tutor to critique before it is due

 - Leave work in a folder to discuss with your tutor after having received feedback from faculty members